How to Create the Most Productive (and Happy) Internet Marketing Team

 The layout of your office space can encourage or discourage productivity.
 Think about the people who work most closely together.
 Do your graphic designers need to get up and share materials with the marketing director frequently?
 If so, their desks should be close to the director.
 However, you should also consider elements such as when you have brainstorming sessions and where they should occur.

 Look for ways to better communicate with your employees.
-Work on listening skills, practice offering clear directions and use tools to help the process.
+Work on listening skills, practice offering clear directions, and use tools to help the process.
 Project management tools keep everyone — both in-office and remote workers — up to date.
-At the same time, though, learn how to limit communication so that workers aren’t distracted all day long with instant messages or someone stopping by their desk to chat.
+At the same time, though, learn how to limit communication so that workers aren’t distracted all day by instant messages or someone stopping by their desk to chat.
 Limit meetings to five or 10 minutes, and set aside work hours where people can focus uninterrupted.

 Some tools save the entire team time, such as social media scheduling tools or automated emails that are created once and then sent out over and over again to potential leads.
 Look for tools that offer time-saving features so that your team can work on the big ideas and leave the small, menial tasks to automation.